x

 PARTNERSHIPS

-FLUME(FLUvial Management and Ecology società cooperativa), Italy Participant
+FLUME(FLUvial Management and Ecology società cooperativa), Italy ACTIVE Participant

-CPVDA(Consorzio regionale per la tutela, l'esercizio e l'incremento della pesca - Valle d'Aosta), Italy Participant
+CPVDA(Consorzio regionale per la tutela, l'esercizio e l'incremento della pesca - Valle d'Aosta), Italy ACTIVE Participant